-Every October harvest festivals are held in churches.
-Congregations gather a bounty of produce to give thanks.
+Every October, harvest festivals are held in churches.
+Congregations gather a bounty of produce.
 In parallel, Millais paints an earthy pagan version of the yearly ritual, with his leafy altar.

-Millais intended the picture not to have a narrative, but ‘to awaken by its solemnity the deepest religious reflection’.
-Accordingly, the young girls’ manner and dress is fitting for a church service.
+Millais intended the picture not to have a narrative, but “to awaken by its solemnity the deepest religious reflection.”
+Accordingly, the young girls’ manner and dress are fitting for a church service.
 The two on the left look solemnly at the viewer, dressed in sumptuous dark green gowns.
 Both wear their dark, thick hair falling over their shoulders.
 One holds a basket, used to hold the leaves and add them to the pile.
 The other smaller two girls gaze reflectively into the leaves.
-They might be poorer, looking less striking, compared to the other two.
+They look less striking, compared to the other two.
 One is dressed in a russet dress, her hair pulled back, holding a rake.
-The littlest girl in front wears blue, her hair out and scruffy, and eats an apple.
+The smallest girl in front wears blue, her hair out and scruffy, and eats an apple.

-The falling leaves are a sign of the changing of seasons, and the passing of time.
-As Millais intended, the autumn leaves are a prompt to reflection.
+The falling leaves are a sign of the change of seasons, and the passing of time.
+As Millais intended, the autumn leaves are prompt to reflection.

-In the garden as in church, all come together.
+In a garden as in a church, all come together.
 Similarly, the gathering of leaves is a task the girls share.
 The girls between them imply wealth and poverty, youth and beauty; qualities, like the leaves, that are transient.

 Later in his career, Millais began to paint more landscapes devoid of people.
-He becomes less concerned with exact details, or Pre Raphaelite truth to nature.
-Allen Stanley described Millais as ‘no longer the conscientious slave of what he sees, rejecting nothing, selecting nothing.
-He now uses the natural world for the sake of other ends’.
+He became less concerned with exact details, so typical for the Pre-Raphaelites.
+Allen Stanley described Millais as “no longer the conscientious slave of what he sees, rejecting nothing, selecting nothing.
+He now uses the natural world for the sake of other ends.”

 Wind rips through buffeting the trees and grasses.
 Bending, pulling the plants leftwards, towards the open area of water.
 Subsequently leading to the distant land beyond the lake.
-The landscape yearns with a need to run-away, to escape the chill and gloom.
-Millais fills the Autumn landscape with anthropomorphic qualities, shared to the viewer.
-The lack of human life is lonely, the colours chill.
+The landscape yearns with a need to run away, to escape the chill and gloom.
+Millais fills the Autumn landscape with anthropomorphic qualities, shared with the viewer.
+The lack of human life is lonely, and the colors chill.

 However, there is a quiet beauty and an uplifting effect in the small detail.
 The clouds glow with a gentle pearly light.
-A distant flock of birds soar freely, emphasising the vast, wildness of the view.
+A distant flock of birds soars freely, emphasizing the vast, wildness of the view.
 The reeds spread a golden glow over the water.
 In the sadness there is hope.